-Applications are available on the Join Us page of our website beginning in late February.
-Please submit your application with a completed 2017 Contract.
+Applications are available on the Join Us page of our website beginning in February.
+Please submit your application with a completed 2018 Contract.
 During the market season the board meets once a month (at the end of the month) for application considerations.
 If you are wishing to attend market before the next consideration meeting the market manager may be able to grant temporary approval for you to attend.
 Temporary approvals are processed once per month (mid-month), and vendors may only attend one market under temporary approval.
 Due to processing times, please expect to wait up to 2 weeks after before attending under temporary approval, and up to 1 month for full Board approval.
 You will be notified when your application has been processed.

 We recommend the Seymour Parkade on Seymour Street, between 2nd and 3rd Avenues (free all day Saturday) and just a block from the market.
 There is also parking in the Stuart Wood Elementary parking lot behind the school; this parking is on a first come, first serve basis and is frequently full.
 Pay parking on side-streets is also available.